 Why does it make a difference?

 By not spending money on these things, I CAN spend money on the things that matter the most to me.
 I CAN put money away, so I can retire from teaching at 55.
 I DO invest money every month, to help our 3 kids through further education.
-Putting 3 kids through Uni in a 6 year period is still a wee bit scary though!
-However, it’s a hell of a lot less scary, than if I had nothing saved.
+Potentially putting 3 kids through further education in a 6 year period is still a wee bit scary though!
+However, it's a hell of a lot less scary, than if I had nothing saved.

 How does this benefit me?